Continuing Education Activity

 - Jervell and Lange-Nielsen syndrome is also inherited with an autosomal recessive pattern.
 The key feature, along with SNHL, is a prolonged QT interval seen on the ECG.
 These patients can suffer from or have a family history of syncope, sudden death, or long QT syndrome.

 - Alport syndrome is inherited in an X-linked manner and occurs due to a defect in type IV collagen.
-It classically presents with glomerulonephritis, end-stage kidney disease, and a bilateral SNHL.
+It classically presents with glomerulonephritis, end-stage kidney disease, eye abnormalities, and a bilateral SNHL.
 The hearing loss is initially in high frequency, but the lower frequencies begin to get affected as it worsens.
 Hematuria and proteinuria are key signs as the condition progresses.

 - Intrauterine infection (toxoplasmosis, cytomegalovirus, herpes, rubella)